Understanding Brain Networks: The DMN and TPN

 Movement helps reset attention and quiet background mental noise.

-Help your child notice when their brain is drifting: Ask yourself: "What am I thinking about right now?" or “Does this feel like a focused brain or a busy brain?”
+Help your child notice when their brain is drifting: Ask yourself, "What am I thinking about right now?" or “Does this feel like a focused brain or a busy brain?”

 Normalize refocusing as a skill, not a failure.

-Plan before working to provide clarity with the task.
+Provide clarity with the task.
 Before your child starts, have them complete the following:

-Circle verbs - to help them understand how many steps are involved (e.g. draw, write, complete, include)
+- Circle verbs to help them understand how many steps are involved (e.g., draw, write, complete, include).

-Label steps with numbers, to help them better understand how many steps are included before they reach their outcome.
+- Label steps with numbers to help them better understand how many steps are included before they reach their outcome.
 When students are stuck, it can often be because their brain sees all of the steps and can't find a starting point.

-*These steps can also be used for middle school students, as well.
+- These steps can also be used for middle school students, as well.

 When students recognize the strategy that suits them best, transitioning from the DMN to the TPN becomes less challenging.
-Follow along this month, as we highlight more strategies and provide additional insight via Instagram & FB - @learningforallsd.